shorepine/tulipcc/docs/tulip_api.md

 ## Scanline bresenham drawing on the sprite layer

-We plan to support line drawing on the sprite layer using sprite RAM (not modifiyng the BG layer) for wireframe animations.
+We plan to support line drawing on the sprite layer using sprite RAM (not modifyng the BG layer) for wireframe animations.

 Status: early research phase